jianchentech/PythonLesson/pythonProject/BeginnerProject/credentialCreator.md

 4. The credential contains at least one lower case letter.
 5. The credential contains at least one upper case letter.
 6. The credential contains at least one digit.
+7. The credential contains at lease one symbol/punctuation.

 Output :